-In an event-driven flow, you identify an event that can occur in your first application (the source application), and actions that can be performed in one or more target applications.
-The flow links the event to the actions so that, whenever the event occurs in the source application, the action is automatically triggered in the target applications.
-You can also select a Scheduler application to trigger your flows at regular intervals or at specific dates and times.
+In an event-driven flow, you identify an event that can occur to trigger the flow to run.
+The event can be a change in the first application in the flow (the source application), a scheduled interval or specific dates and times, or when called by another flow.
+You also identify actions to be performed in one or more target applications when the flow runs.
+The flow links the event to the actions so that, whenever the event occurs, the actions are automatically triggered in the target applications.

 For example, you might create a flow so that at scheduled dates and times (the event), App Connect automatically performs a sequence of actions to retrieve data about sales contacts from an on-premises Db2 database, use IBM Watson to analyse the tone of any comments in the data, and then update or create a lead in Salesforce.